hejyll/jadio-recorder/README.md

-# Jadio Recorder: Recorder for Japanese radio programs
+# Jadio Recorder

-jadio-recorder is a tool to wrap [jadio](https://github.com/hejyll/jadio) and easily record radio programs.
+jadio-recorder is a tool to wrap [jadio](https://github.com/hejyll/jadio) and easily record Japanese web radio programs.

 By specifying conditions flexibly, radio programs can be easily recorded.
 For example, by specifying the following conditions, programs are automatically searched and all found programs are recorded.

-* Name of broadcast station
+* Names of radio services or broadcast stations
-* Keywords in the name or description of the program
+* Keywords in the title or description of the program
 * Names of performers or guests
-* Specified datetime, and length of the program
+* Published date and time, and duration of the program

 ## Setup

-### Install
+### Install jadio-recorder in local

 ```bash
 pip install git+https://github.com/hejyll/jadio-recorder
 ```

-### Docker
+### Run Docker containers

-Launch the MongoDB server and Jadio Recorder Docker containers.
+Launch Docker containers of MongoDB, HTTP and Jadio servers.

 ```bash
 git clone https://github.com/hejyll/jadio-recorder